The course includes modules addressing various topics in

-- Work independently with problem solving, diagnosing and presenting relevant findings in experimental pathology and In vivo pharmacology.
+- Work independently with problem solving, diagnosing and presenting relevant findings in laboratory animal science and animal models of diseases.

-- Use knowledge on virulence factors in development of methods to control infections, e.g. in the form of active and passive immunizations and new drugs
+- Use knowledge on virulence factors to reflect on their role in the development of methods to control infections, e.g. in the form of active and passive immunizations and new drugs

-- Be able to work independently with basic laboratory procedures
+- Be able to work independently with basic procedures

 - Discuss the ethical use of animals and In vitro methods in research and product development

-- Discuss strength and weaknesses of common animals models (including genetically modified animal models) in pharmacology- and toxicology research, in neuroscience and immunology and in studies of infectious diseases, autoimmune- and metabolic diseases.
-Discuss the methods of induction of the model as well as the validity.
+- Discuss strength and weaknesses of common animals models (including genetically modified animal models) presented in the course modules (e.g. pharmacology- and toxicology research, neuroscience, cancer research and immunology and in studies of infectious diseases, autoimmune- and metabolic diseases).

 - Be able to design, execute, evaluate and manage experimental animal research projects